rptcloud/ansible_training/lab05-playbooks.md

 - `PLAY [Configure Webservers]` - This is telling you which of your configured plays is currently running.
   - As we only have one play currently, this is the only one that ran.
 - `TASK [Gathering Facts]` - This is checking your Ansible code to ensure that everything compiles correctly and your hosts are reachable.
-  - As you can see, this should be returning just the IP addresses of the two hosts that were labeled as `webservers`.
-Your `dbservers` should not have been touched.
+  - As you can see, this should be returning just the IP addresses of the two hosts that were labeled as `linux`.
+Your `windows` should not have been touched.
   - The `ok` status indicates that these hosts were reaachable.
 - `TASK [Add Nginx]` - This is the task that configured in our playbook.
 This is installing Nginx on the remote webserver.
   - As you can see, the output here has both hosts listed as `changed`.
 This is because we did not have Nginx installed on our host, and Ansible went out and applied that for us.